-STM is cofunding a PhD thesis in collaboration with MOAIS.
+STM in collaboration with MOAIS has cofunded the PhD thesis of Julien Bernard that has been defended on 8/12/2008.
 This PhD focuses on the design of adaptive multimedia applications on MPSoC (Multi-Processor System on Chip).
 The target application is MPEG encoding.
 The goal is to provide SystemC components that enable the development of SystemC applicative component that can be ported on different MPSoCs configurations with provable performances.
 The key point is the scheduling which is based on the technology that MOAIS has developed in Kaapi (distributed workstealing with coupling of an efficient sequential code and a parallel fine grain parallelism extraction).
 It consists in the specification and implementation of AWS, a dedicated version of Kaapi software for MPSoCs abstract architectures.
 The validation is performed on experimental MPSoC platforms provided by STM and on a simulation platform provided by TIMA.
+The work keeps on within the SCEPTRE contract.